garzaa/vaporvania/README.md

 (can play in-browser)

 ### what's happening now
-I'm working on UI-related things like inventory and NPC dialogue.
+I'm working on inventory and other UI elements.

 done:
 - wall-jumping